xinwenfu/GenCyber/Docs/OpenVPN.md

+This doc introduces how to install and then use OpenVPN.

 # Install OpenVPN
 OpenVPN is required to connect to the Cyber Range VPN server and use the virtual machines (VMs) in Cyber Range of UMass Lowell.